 Following a well-balanced diet is a must, one that is full of lots of fresh fruit and vegetables, as well as wholegrains, but you can really up the ante by ensuring that you’re getting enough fatty acids on your plate.
 These are great for your hair and can be found in the likes of salmon, tuna, walnuts and almonds.

-Something else you might want to consider taking each day is spirulina, a blue-green algae that’s often provided for astronauts as a food source!
+Something else you might want to consider taking each day is spirulina, a blue-green algae that’s often provided for astronauts as a food source.
 Spirulina is made up of protein, fatty acids and iron, all of which will work wonders on your hair in a matter of weeks, so if you are worried and want to make some changes, this would be a great place to start.
+Important nutrients are protein, iron and vitamin C. It is also key to make sure your thyroid is functioning properly.
+If you have been told your thyroid is fine but only has results for TSH and T4, then you don’t have the full picture and further testing is needed.

-And, as ever, if you need any further help or advice get in touch with menopause nutritionist Charlotte today to see how she can guide you through the choppy waters of the next few years.
+And, as ever, if you need any further help or advice get in touch with menopause, I’d be happy to help.
+You can contact me here.